 When we talk about motivation, many will think that motivation is all about discipline, willpower, and mindset.
-And most people have neglected an important factor that can affect our level of motivation – environment.
+And most people have neglected an important factor that can affect our level of motivation – the environment.
 If you want to maintain your motivation, you need to learn how to create a supportive environment that keeps you going.

-Anne Thorndike, a physician at Massachusetts General Hospital published a study on how environment plays an important role in affecting people’s eating habits.
+Anne Thorndike, a physician at Massachusetts General Hospital published a study on how the environment plays an important role in affecting people’s eating habits.

 The study took place in a hospital cafeteria.
 Thorndike and her team wanted to help the people there to develop healthier eating habits without changing their motivation and willpower.